JoaoVitordaSilvaCosta/JoaoVitordaSilvaCosta/README.md

-### Oi, eu sou João Vitor da Silva Costa 👋
+### Hi, I’m João Vitor da Silva Costa 👋
-Sou um estudante de Técnico em Informática com o objetivo de me tornar um Desenvolvedor Front-end.
+I’m a student of Computer Technician with the goal of becoming a Full-Stack Developer.
-Estou interessado em criar sites e aplicativos interativos usando tecnologias como JavaScript, HTML5 e CSS3.
+I’m interested in creating interactive websites and applications using technologies like JavaScript, HTML5, and CSS3

 - 🔭 I’m currently working on Full-Stack
 - 🌱 I’m currently learning Full-Stack stack